-You can select if the file selection dialog boxes that appear when you want to open or save a file.
+You can choose the initial folder of the file selection dialog boxes that appear when you want to open or save a file.
 First, you can choose which folder is the default when you do not have any file or project open in EditPad, or when the active file or project is untitled.
-The default folder can either be the last folder you opened a file from or saved a file into, or it can be a specific folder such as your "My Documents" folder.
+The default folder can either be the last folder you opened a file from or saved a file into, or be a specific folder such as your “My Documents” folder.

 In addition to specifying the default folder, you can choose if the folder containing the active project or file should be used instead of the default.
 If you turn on the active file option, the folder containing the active file will be used for opening or saving a file when you have a file open.
 If you turn on the active project option, and the active file option is off or the active file is untitled, the folder containing the active project will be used instead.
 The default folder is only used if you turned off both options, or the active file and project are both untitled.

 You can also set a default folder for opening and saving projects in the same way.

 By default, EditPad does not keep a lock on files.
 This means that other applications or users can modify files that you have open in EditPad.
 If you don’t want this to happen, turn on “lock files being edited in EditPad, preventing other applications from writing to them”.
 The option whether or not to lock files only applies to files smaller than the huge file threshold (see below).
 Files larger than the huge file threshold are always locked.
 EditPad Pro doesn’t read those files into memory entirely, so it needs to keep access to the original file on disk.

 When not locking files, EditPad can automatically reload files that have been modified on disk by another application or user.
 If you turn on this option, EditPad will check whether a file’s modification date has changed each time you switch between files in EditPad, and each time you switch between EditPad and another application.